Lobbyist tied to EPA chief's condo tried to influence agency

 WASHINGTON (AP) - Newly filed reports show the Washington lobbyist whose wife rented a bargain-priced Capitol Hill condo to Environmental Protection Agency Administrator Scott Pruitt had far more contact with the agency than previously disclosed, despite repeated denials by both men.

-Lobbying firm Williams & Jensen has amended its 2017 filings to show that former chairman J. Steven Hart contacted EPA on behalf of Coca-Cola, pork producer Smithfield Foods and a board overseeing the finances of hurricane-ravaged Puerto Rico.
+Powerhouse lobbying firm Williams & Jensen amended its 2017 disclosure filings to show that former chairman J. Steven Hart contacted EPA on behalf of the Coca-Cola Company, pork producer Smithfield Foods and a board overseeing the finances of hurricane-ravaged Puerto Rico.

 Pruitt has denied that Hart lobbied his agency in 2017, most recently during congressional testimony last month.
 The firm amended its required federal lobbying disclosures after an extensive review of Hart's emails, calendar entries and other materials.

-Hart was forced to retire early following public disclosure of the EPA chief's unusual $50-a-night living arrangements.
+Hart was forced to retire early as a result of the scandal that erupted following public disclosure of the EPA chief's unusual living arrangements.
+Pruitt has denied wrongdoing, describing Hart as a personal friend from his home state of Oklahoma.

+In a statement, Williams & Jensen said Hart had failed to fully disclose his lobbying activities to his own firm, resulting in prior reports omitting information.
+Federal law requires lobbyists to file quarterly reports detailing their contacts with government officials, including the clients they were representing, what topics were discussed and how much they were paid.

+"Following press reports of a former member of our firm engaging in lobbying activity that had not been disclosed, we engaged outside counsel to conduct a review of relevant filings," the firm's statement said.
+"Following the completion of that review and the advice of counsel, today the firm filed amendments to several disclosure reports that include information that was not previously disclosed to our firm and therefore not included in the original filings."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.